 Bullshit!
 She set us up!

 Then everyone paused, hearing a soft click.
-As a hush fell over them, the sound of the tick grew, escalated, and then the room was swallowed in flames.
+As a hush fell over them, the sound of the tick grew, escalated, and then the room was swallowed in the flames caused by the explosion.